iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.1.0/report.md

 > This app drains your battery like mad.
 Even with notifications off, it used 11% of my fully charged battery in less than an hour without ever opening the app.
 I wondered why my phone had been dying so quick lately and ran a diagnostic test.<br> :date: __2020-06-02 00:33:15__

 > ABtrace app no good at all this technology can go this far, what a shame!?
 Terrible dev app!!
 I signup successfully.
 Next step is provide abs covid19 information I don't have that.
 There is no map pop-up say covid19 nearby same like how urber car has like graphic cars moving around without asking abs covid19.
 And why we need to use bluetoorh it will drainage all the battery.
 This app should work on wifi or data only if open app.
 I uninstalled already.
 I wait for better covid19 trace app.<br> :date: __2020-06-01 21:49:11__

-> Great idea - but drains your battery very quickly - constantly trying bluetooth for others... once app installed and setup - battery life averaged 4-5 hours - close to 2 days without the app...<br> :date: __2020-06-01 04:32:54__

-> So I don't download a lot of new apps onto my phone and I did add this one and made a good review of IT thinking that it was a great thing to have and I do still think that but here's the problem it screwed my phone up I was lagging freezing my phone would restart it's a good concept guys but you need to fix it because I took it off I need my phone I can't have it glitching like that.
-Sorry<br> :date: __2020-05-31 05:10:18__